Russia and the United Nations: Effect on the United Nations

-Fallout over the 2022 Russian invasion of Ukraine
+Fallout over the Russian invasion of Ukraine

-After the 2022 Russian invasion of Ukraine, Ukrainian ambassador to the UN Sergiy Kyslytsya and some members of the United States Congress have called for the suspension or expulsion of Russia from the United Nations and its organs and removing its veto power, which violated Article 6 of the Charter.
-Such a move would require an amendment of Article 23 of the UN Charter to remove Russia's membership as a permanent member of the Security Council (assuming Russia is validly the successor of the USSR).
+After the full-scale Russian invasion of Ukraine, Ukrainian ambassador to the UN Sergiy Kyslytsya and some members of the United States Congress have called for the suspension or expulsion of Russia from the United Nations and its organs and removing its veto power, which violated Article 6 of the Charter.
+Such a move would require an amendment of Article 23 of the UN Charter to remove Russia's membership as a permanent member of the Security Council.
 The legality of such a move has been disputed.

-This egregious behaviour prompted the UN General Assembly to hold on 2 March 2022 the eleventh emergency special session of the United Nations General Assembly, which adopted a resolution deploring Russia's invasion of Ukraine, demanded a full withdrawal of Russian forces and a reversal of its decision to recognise the self-declared People's Republics of Donetsk and Luhansk.
+The invasion prompted the UN General Assembly to hold the eleventh emergency special session of the United Nations General Assembly on 2 March 2022, which adopted a resolution condemning Russia's invasion of Ukraine, demanded a full withdrawal of Russian forces and a reversal of its decision to recognise the self-declared People's Republics of Donetsk and Luhansk.
 The tenth paragraph of the UNGA Resolution of 2 March 2022 confirmed the involvement of Belarus in unlawful use of force against Ukraine.
 The resolution was sponsored by 96 countries, and passed with 141 voting in favour, 5 against, and 35 abstentions.